Antonwy/swift_ui_dataflow_example_todo_app/README.md

 I want the sheet to close automatically when I press "Save".

 We can use `@Environment(\.dismiss)` for that.
-Now, `@Environment` works just like `@EnvironmentObject`, but it does not use the type to identify the right object in the environment, but KeyPaths on a type called `EnvironmentValues`.
+Now, `@Environment` is to `@State`, what `@EnvironmentObject` is to `@StateObject`.
+However it does not use the type to identify the right object in the environment, but KeyPaths on a type called `EnvironmentValues`.

 The respective elements in the environment are usually provided by SwiftUI itself or other SwiftUI frameworks, but you can also define your own.
-However, if you're not developing a framework, `@EnvironmentObject` works just fine.

 Now, `@Environment(\.dismiss)` gives us a type that can be called as a function.
 This function dismisses the top-most view on the stack that defines a dismiss action.
 In our case the `sheet`.